drnsmith/drnsmith.github.io/content/projects/Project9/Project9.md

 #### Long Short-Term Memory (LSTM)

-LSTM networks were used to model sequential dependencies in PM10 data.
-Unlike MLP, LSTMs can “remember” patterns over time, making them ideal for time-series predictions.
+`LSTM` networks were used to model sequential dependencies in PM10 data.
+Unlike `MLP`, `LSTMs` can “remember” patterns over time, making them ideal for time-series predictions.

 ```python
 from keras.models import Sequential